HoangLeminh17/Ranks-Prediction-for-LOL/README.md

 3. The file data.csv is compiled from the files within Processed_Final_Data and also, it was added the label of rankings as integers.
 (The code for this step is missing :( )

-- For example, the lowest rank is Iron which was encoded to 0, Silver to 1, ..., Challenger to 8
+- For example, the lowest rank is Iron which was encoded to 0, Silver to 1, ..., Challenger as the highest to 8
 <div align="center">

 ![image](https://github.com/user-attachments/assets/25bc5fff-52f0-4dc1-a6a8-04713988dcac)